faithvillarr/stable-diffusion-from-scratch/README.md

 Since we cannot integrate this equation, we instead **minimize the  negative log-likelihood** rather than **maximize the likelihood**.

-Sure, let's continue with the description in the same style, moving on to the **U-Net** architecture and how it operates as a noise-predicting model within the Stable Diffusion process.

----

 ### The U-Net: A Noise Predicting Model

 In the Stable Diffusion pipeline, the **U-Net** is used to predict the noise present in an image during the reverse diffusion process.
 As we iteratively remove noise, the U-Net learns to adjust its predictions in line with the characteristics of the image being generated.